corstian/digital-garden/_blog/2022/how-are-domains-and-actor-systems-related.md

 title: "How are domains and actor systems related?"
 slug: "how-are-domains-and-actor-systems-related"
 date: "2022-02-01"
-summary: "A software domain and an actor system both solve specific problems, and yet they complement each other in the creation of scalable and yet testable system.
-Some thoughts about how they interact."
-references:
 toc: false
 ---

-#software-development

 Domain driven design and actor systems are two things which work together in a great manner.
 They complement one another if you will.